-- Easy bruising or bleeding
+- Easy bleeding or bruising

 - Swelling of legs, ankles, or feet

-- Nausea that is not relieved by prescribed medicines
+- Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

-- Painful, red, or swollen areas on your hands or feet.
+- Painful, red, or swollen areas on your hands or feet

-- Infertility warning: Sexual problems and reproduction concerns may happen.
-In both men and women, this drug may affect your ability to have children.
-This cannot be determined before your treatment.
+- Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.